tony-sull/svelte-cart-mockup/README.md

 A shopping cart UI mocked up in [Svelte](https://svelte.dev).

+A live demo of the current build is hosted on [Netlify](https://svelte-cart-mockup.netlify.app/)

 See the [TODO](/TODO.md) file for a list of items that could/should be updated with more time.

 ## What Didn't Work